ibnuda/fpmortals/manuscript/complete.md

     hint: Option[String]
   ) extends Annotation
 ~~~~~~~~

-All users of the annotation must provide all three values since default values
-and convenience methods are not available to annotation constructors.
-We can
-write custom extractors so we don't have to change our Magnolia code

 Semua pengguna anotasi harus menyediakan tiga nilai default dan metoda pembantu
 tidak tersedia untuk konstruktor anotasi.
 Kita dapat menulis pengekstrak kustom